Using R inside of Conda¶

 This path should point to a directory inside your Conda environment.
 If it doesn't, then make sure that it does before installing any additional packages by running the following:

-> .libPaths("/path/to/anaconda/env/lib/R/library")
+> .libPaths("/path/to/conda/env/lib/R/library")

 An additional check is to run library()